WinterHound/Numerical_Methods/README.md

-Simple programme to find roots of the equation.
+Simple programme to find roots of the equation using C++.

 Methods available :